PowerShell/Community-Blog/Posts/2021/09/tfl-profile.md

 ## Where do I find them?

-Another frequently asked questions are: where are these files and how are they named?
+Another frequently asked question is: where are these files and how are they named?
 It turns out, like many things PowerShell, you can find the answer to the question inside PowerShell itself.
-In this case, inside a PowerShell automatic variable, **$PROFILE**.
+In this case, inside a PowerShell automatic variable, `$PROFILE`.

 Automatic variables in PowerShell, are variables created by PowerShell itself and are available for use.
-These variables are created by the host when you start up the host.
+These variables are created by PowerShell when you start the host.
 For more details on automatic variables see the [automatic variable help text](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_automatic_variables).

-## The **$PROFILE** variable
+## The `$PROFILE` variable

-The **$PROFILE** variable is an automatic variable that the PowerShell host creates within each session during startup.
+The `$PROFILE` variable is an automatic variable that PowerShell creates within each session during startup.
-This variable has both a **ToString()** method and four additional note properties that tell you where __this__ host finds its profile files.
+This variable has both a **ToString()** method and four additional note properties that tell you where _this_ host finds its profile files.

 To determine the location and fill script name for the four PowerShell scripts, you can do something like this: